 Pricing and availability

-How much will Note Taker cost?
+How much does Note Taker cost?

 Note Taker doesn’t have a feature that another software is offering.
 When will this be available?